a-rosenberg/cookbook/recipes/lentil-bolognese.md

 butter and the balsamic vinegar.
 1. Serve over noodles with a few cracks of fresh pepper and some chopped parsley or parmesan.

+Pressure cooker recipe:
+1. Cook veggies in base of the pressure cooker on "sauté" mode with the top off.
+Stir often so the vegetables don't burn, until browned and soft.
+1. Add lentils and 2.5 cups of the hot broth to the pressure cooker.
+Cover and set to 15 minutes on high pressure.
+Manually release pressure with a rag over the steam output.
+1. Remove and blend half the sauce then put back into the pot.
+Stir in butter and balsamic and season to taste.

 ### notes
 Can use any type of broth.
 Mushroom or chicken broth would be nice.
 For boxed pasta I prefer *De Cecco* brand and a shape without holes or tubes for the sauce to get stuck in.
 Good options are farfalle, oriechette or fettucine.
 Also goes really well over roasted spaghetti squash.